dapsvi/ViT/README.md

 # ViT
-A simple ViT implementation in python with Pytorch leading to 93.5% accuracy on FashionMNIST after only 100 epochs.
+A simple ViT implementation in python with Pytorch leading to 93.5% accuracy on FashionMNIST (test dataset) after only 100 epochs without dropout.
 The same model achieved the same accuracy on the MNIST dataset after only 5 epochs, and up to 99.2% after 100 epochs.
+With dropout and some adjustments, the model achieves around 99% accuracy on the CIFAR-10 test dataset.

 ## Requirements
 - Recommended, but optional : a CUDA-capable device